urmel79/Jupyter_GettingStarted2ML/README.md

 Therefore, this Getting Started Tutorial [Step-by-step_intro_to_ML_with_SVC_and_Iris.ipynb](./Step-by-step_intro_to_ML_with_SVC_and_Iris.ipynb) aims to demonstrate systematically and step-by-step the typical ML workflow using the very powerful and performant **Support Vector Classifier (SVC)** as an example.
 The process steps of **data analysis** and **classification** are illustrated by using the widely known and remarkably beginner-friendly **Iris dataset**.
 In addition, the selection of the ***correct*** **SVC kernel** and its **parameters** are described, and their effects on the classification result are shown.

-In November 2022, the **Artificial Intelligence Conference** will be hosted by the German Social Accident Insurance (DGUV) in Dresden.
-This tutorial is to be presented to interested ML novices in the technical occupational safety and health of the social accident insurance institutions as part of a separate **Getting Started Workshop**.
+In November 2022, the **Artificial Intelligence Conference** took place in Dresden, which was hosted by the German Social Accident Insurance (DGUV).
+There, the current tutorial was presented to interested ML newcomers in the technical occupational safety and health of the social accident insurance institutions as part of a separate **Getting Started Workshop**.

 ## Short introduction